 Don't panic.
 Just write to the OurStage technical support staff using the help form.
 This will send an e-mail to the OurStage staff, and they will get on it.(return to top)

-The Ernie Ball "Save Your Strings" Competition is open to OurStage account-holders who have Internet access and are thirteen (13) years of age or older at the time of entry.
+The CountryUP Challenge is open to OurStage account-holders who have Internet access and are eighteen (18) years of age or older at the time of entry.
 Entrants must be legal residents of the contiguous United States.(return to top)

 The submission requirements are as follows:

-If your entry was removed from the Ernie Ball "Save Your Strings" Competition, then your entry was deemed unsuitable for the competition according to the rules or the FAQs.(return to top)
+If your entry was removed from the CountryUP Challenge, then your entry was deemed unsuitable for the Challenge according to the rules or the FAQs.(return to top)

-One (1) Grand Prize Winner will be selected from the Top 40 rankings in the Ernie Ball "Save Your Strings" Competition to receive:
+Three (3) Prize Winners will be selected from the Top 40 rankings in the CountryUP Challenge to receive:

-The Judging Panel will judge the Top 40 ranked Entries in the Ernie Ball "Save Your Strings" Competition.
-Entries will be judged by a panel of judges, who are considered experts in the field of music.
-The judges will judge the Entries based on the following five criteria: (i) presentation; (ii) originality and creativity; (iii) melody, vocal ability, and music; (iv) lyrics; and (v) entertainment value.
+A Judging Panel of music experts and producers from CountryUP will evaluate the Top 40 ranked Entries in the CountryUP Challenge.
+The panel will judge the Entries based on the following five criteria: (i) presentation; (ii) originality and creativity; (iii) melody, vocal ability, and music; (iv) lyrics; and (v) entertainment value.
 In the event of a tie, the Entries may be re-judged based on any of the above criteria.
-The Entrant whose Entry receives the highest score among all judging criteria will be selected as the Grand Prize Winner, subject to verification.
-For the avoidance of doubt, the panel of judges will decide the winner at their sole discretion, from among the Top 40 ranked Entries.
-Further, the #1 ranked artist in the channel is not necessarily the winner of the Ernie Ball prize.
-The decisions of the Judging Panel are final and binding on all matters relating to the Competition.
+The Entrants whose Entries receive the highest scores among all judging criteria will be selected as the Prize Winners, subject to verification.
+For the avoidance of doubt, the panel of judges will decide the winners at their sole discretion, from among the Top 40 ranked Entries.
+Further, the #1 ranked artist in the channel is not necessarily the winner of the CountryUP prize.
+The decisions of the Judging Panel are final and binding on all matters relating to the competition.

-The Sponsor reserves the right to select a winner outside of the Top 40 ranked Entries in the event that said Entries are void of guitar and/or bass compositional elements.
-In the event that a winner cannot be selected from the Top 40, the Sponsor will review all entries from within the Top 100.
+The Sponsors reserve the right to select a winner outside of the Top 40 ranked Entries in the event that any of said Entries are found to not be in compliance with any of the terms of these Official Rules, including the requirement that the Entry contain specific compositional elements, as outlined in the competition official rules.
+In the event that a winner cannot be selected from the Top 40, the judging panel will review and consider all entries from within the Top 100.

 OurStage Silver Predictor